← All guides

 - Efficiency is the whole game.
 A heat pump doesn’t make heat, it moves it —

 so for each unit of electricity it delivers several units of heat.
-How many depends on the weather and how the
+A well-installed system typically manages around

 electricity each unit of warmth costs you.